cuga-rajal/opensim_apple_arm64/README.md

 Once this is installed it will take effect in any new terminal windows that you open.
-If you want these environment variables to be applied top a terminal window already open, you can apply the changes by typing:
+If you want these environment variables to be applied to a terminal window already open, you can apply the changes by typing:

 	source /etc/bashrc